 The team has had great collaboration with The City of Tempe’s approval entities who were brought on board at the very beginning.
 When it was time to submit plans, the city was up to speed.

 “As an architect, I feel one of the things that makes a home a home is customization and personalization.
 What people need to remember about this technology is to keep the art in what is built.
-We wanted to show that a 3D home can be beautiful, creative and personalized.
+We wanted to show that a 3D printed house can be beautiful, creative and personalized.
 It doesn’t have to be an ugly box,” says Candelaria.

 YOU MAY ALSO LIKE: NEIGHBOR SUSTAINABLE OUTDOOR FURNITURE HITS THE MARK